11 Privacy Policy Mistakes to Avoid on Your Website in 2025

 4. Using Complex Language

 When crafting the terms of your privacy policy, avoid using unnecessary legalese or terminology.
-Many business owners make the mistake of using complex words and phrases that lawyers use regularly, which is difficult for the average reader to grasp or use.
+Many business owners make the mistake of using complex words and phrases that lawyers use, which is difficult for the average reader to grasp.

 Websites that do not have privacy policies written in simple English violate several laws, including the GDPR.
 This benchmark ensures transparency by enabling everyone to learn about and understand what happens to their personal data and data rights.